This page details bugs of Xenoblade Chronicles.

 100 Key Items Glitch (Wii/3DS)

-If you have 99 of any given key item and attempt to obtain another copy, the game will crash.
+If you have 99 of any given key item and attempt to obtain another copy, the game will be softlocked, as you must take the new key item but cannot delete the old key items to make room.
 The only key item you can gain infinite multiples of normally is the Strong Lubricant Oil.

 Early-Game Level 50 (Wii/3DS)